Choir Rehearsal Schedule Planner

 To use the tool responsibly, it is important to understand what it does not account for automatically.
 The planner makes several simplifying assumptions:

-Even distribution of rehearsals within each week.
-The tool assumes that rehearsals are spread relatively evenly across each week based on the total number of sessions per week.
-It does not inherently know whether you rehearse on specific weekdays such as every Tuesday.
+- Even distribution of rehearsals within each week.
+The tool spaces multiple weekly sessions by a simple day interval based on the number of rehearsals per week.
+It does not inherently know whether you rehearse on specific weekdays such as every Tuesday and Thursday.

 When to Adjust or Refine Your Plan